chuck21619/TypePublic/README.md

 2. Replace words by highlighting them and THEN clicking the definitions, synonyms/antonyms.

 ## Updates
-Release notes, Feature updates, and Bug fixes can be viewed here as well as the option to:
+Release notes, Change log, Feature updates, and Bug fixes can be viewed here as well as the option to:
 1. update TYPE
 2. rollback to an earlier version
 3. enroll in any beta we might run